-Making a proper lasagna is all about a harmonious ratio of filling, cheese, sauce, and noodles.
-For this spinach and cheese version we’ve skipped the béchamel sauce found in traditional lasagnas to make the dish fast and easy to assemble.
-Combine frozen spinach, Parmesan cheese, ricotta cheese, and an egg for the filling and layer it with sauce, noodles, and mozzarella cheese.
+This easy spinach lasagna recipe is made with layers of creamy ricotta and spinach filling, tomato sauce, Parmesan cheese and mozzarella cheese.
+Making a proper lasagne is all about a harmonious ratio of filling, cheese, sauce, and noodles.
+For this spinach and cheese version we’ve skipped the béchamel sauce found in traditional lasagna recipes to make the dish fast and easy to assemble.
 Bake until browned and bubbly, and serve with a simple salad or vegetable side for a cozy vegetarian meal.

 1 (15- to 16-ounce) container whole-milk ricotta cheese

 2 (10-ounce) boxes frozen spinach, thawed and excess liquid squeezed out

 1 cup finely grated Parmesan cheese (about 3 ounces)

 2 (14.5-ounce) canstomato sauce or jarred marinara sauce

 1 (8- to 9-ounce) box no-boil lasagna noodles (12 noodles)